PokeAlert/PokeAlert/README.md

 PokeAlert let yout select "multiple" locked areas and assign any number of accounts to them.

+## Create a fixed area

 1) Activate the feature in the Settings ("use multi scan")

 2) Long press on the map.
-A dialog appear that will ask you select which account will scan this area
+A dialog appear that will ask you select which account will be scanning this area

-3) Press Ok
+3) Press Ok, and you will see a blue circle on the map

 4) Long press on the map to create a new area.
-A dialog appear that will ask you to select which account will scannin this area
+A dialog appear that will ask you to select which account will be scanning this area

-You can "edit" an area simply by clicking "once" on a blue circle.
-If you wish to remove an area simply click "once" on it and remove all the accounts, this will automatically remove the locked are.
+## Edit a fixed area

+1) Click ONCE on a blue circle

+2) Check or uncheck the accounts of your choice and press OK

+Note: You cannot edit an area while a scan is running

+## Delete an area

+1) Click ONCE on a blue circle

+2) Uncheck all the account and press OK

 **Again, this feature is for advanced.
 When scannng on single area, PokeAlert is smart enough to make your accounts travel as a walking person and avoid making accounts jumps to fare**